anwaaralikhan/ml/text/clustering_vs_classification.md

 Topic modelling can be used to solve both text classification and clustering.

 Classification problems require data to be classified into different categories.
-Clustering problems have observations divided into subsets into different subsets, each of them containing similar information.
+Clustering problems have observations divided into subsets, each of them containing similar information.
 These subsets are called clusters.

 Now they sound strangely similar, don’t they?